catarinaacsilva/eclipseHono-Ditto/README.md

 ## Introduction

-DETImotic is a project about domotics and IoT.
+DETImotic is a project about domotics and IoT developed at Instituto de Telecomunicações and at University of Aveiro.

 In practice, this project implies installing a sensor infrastructure and developing an API that provides access to the generated data.

-It's possible in this repository see the code of API and platform to control (install, monitoring and analyzes) the sensors.
+It is possible in this repository see the code of API and platform to control (install, monitoring and analyzes) the sensors.

 ## Architecture